What Is OSHA 10?

 - Duration: The course lasts for 10 hours and covers both mandatory and elective workplace safety topics.

 - Content: Mandatory topics include OSHA standards, personal protective equipment (PPE), and fall protection.
+These safety fundamentals often connect directly to structured processes like a formal job hazard analysis and documented construction site inspections, which help crews proactively identify and correct risks before incidents occur.
 Elective topics are customized based on industry needs and may cover specific workplace hazards.

 Types of OSHA 10 Training